Corey Saffold | Madison, WI

 Toward the end of your probation, you have fees.
 You can’t get off probation without those fees being paid.
 I was very young, and money was tight, so I just let those fees build up.
 Rather than saying anything about it, my probation officer would extend my probation another year.
 I think I stayed on probation for, like, three years.

-Then I moved to Madison, and that's when everything began to turn around.
+That’s when I moved to Madison, and everything turned around.

 The probation officer I had in Madison was a lot more structured.
 Her thing was like, ‘You are going to pay this off.’
 So every month some of the money from my paycheck would go to those fees.
 As soon as they were paid off, I was off probation.
 That was a major turning point in my life.